The Word Problem for Finitary Automaton Groups

 \paragraph*{The Compressed Word Problem.} The uniform compressed word problem for finitary automaton groups is the problem \problem{ a finitary \GAut $\mathcal{T} = (Q, \Sigma, \delta)$ and a straight-line program generating a state sequence $\bm{q} \in Q^{\pm *}$ }{ is $\bm{q} = \idGrp$ in $\mathscr{G}(\mathcal{T})$? } The difference to its ordinary version is that the state sequence is not given directly but only by a generating straight-line program.
 Due to the potential exponential blow-up when decompressing the SLP, the complexity of the compressed version differs in many cases from the one of the ordinary word problem.
 More information on the compressed word problem may be found in \cite{bassino2020complexity, lohrey2014compressed}.

+In this section, we will show that the uniform compressed word problem for finitary automaton groups is \PSpace-complete.
+We will first do this by giving a direct reduction from the satisfiability problem for quantified boolean formulae but later we give another simpler but less direct proof by finitely approximating the compressed word problem of Grigorchuk's group.

-In this section, we will show that the uniform compressed word problem for finitary automaton groups is \PSpace-complete. \begin{proposition} The uniform compressed word problem for finitary automaton groups is in \PSpace. \end{proposition} \begin{proof} We follow the same guess and check approach as in the proof for \autoref{prop:finitaryWPisInCoNP}.
+First, however, we prove the easier direction and describe how the uniform word problem for finitary automaton groups can be solved in polynomial space. \begin{proposition} The uniform compressed word problem for finitary automaton groups is in \PSpace. \end{proposition} \begin{proof} We follow the same guess and check approach as in the proof for \autoref{prop:finitaryWPisInCoNP}.
 Since the length of the witness (on which $\bm{q}$ acts non-trivially) is bounded by the size of $\mathcal{T}$, it can clearly be guessed in linear space.
 The more interesting part is the \enquote{check} part.
 Here, we cannot simply decompress $\bm{q}$ and then apply it state by state (since $\bm{q}$ can be exponentially long).
 However, we can still compute (and store) the intermediate $u_i$ directly from the SLP.
 We start with the rule $S \to \alpha_\ell \dots \alpha_1$ where the $\alpha_i$ are either terminal symbols (i.\,e.\ states) or non-terminals.
 We apply the symbols $\alpha_i$ from right to left to $u$.
 If $\alpha_i$ is a state, we can directly apply it to the current word.
 If it is a non-terminal symbol $\alpha_i = B$, we descend recursively into the rule $B \to \beta_k \dots \beta_1$.
 For this, we have to store where we were in the previous rule (this can, for example, be done using a pointer, which is clearly possible even in linear space).
 Note that we may assume that the same non-terminal symbol does not appear twice in the same recursive branch as this would correspond to a syntax tree with multiple instances of the same non-terminal symbol on one branch, which cannot occur if the grammar only generates a single word.
 Thus, in the worst case, we need to store one position for every rule in the input, which is still possible in linear space. \end{proof}